 But it’s still not OK for us as tourists to ride them, or for the lodge to offer elephant rides to tourists.
 “Relatively ethical” elephant riding for tourists is still elephant riding.
 And we made sure to tell our hosts as much.
-They assured us that they are working on petering out their elephant riding offerings for guests.
+They assured us that they are working on petering out their elephant riding offerings for guests – despite overwhelming continued demand.

 But the responsibility is also on us: the tourists.
-The demand.
+We are the demand.
 Ultimately, every Nepali I asked about elephant riding said that Nepali locals don’t encourage it, but that it exists solely to meet tourism demand.

 So: don’t ride elephants.
 And discourage everyone else from riding them, too.
 It’s not OK.